Leviticus 16-18; Psalm 35

 Finally, Aaron and the one who led the host into the wilderness would wash themselves and purify themselves one last time.

-Then in Leviticus 18 we have a lot of rules about sex.
+In Leviticus 18 we have a lot of rules about sex.
 Some of these may seem like common sense to us, but maybe that’s because by this point they’ve been around for 3,500 years.

-Before this point, particularly in the surrounding nations, this stuff was very common.
 The focus of this chapter is actually maintaining the family unit and the family line.

 The first collection of rules is about not having sex with family members.
 When you start having sex with family members, the family line starts to become very confusing.
 Your uncle is now somehow your brother, etc. The Israelites’ whole life was built on family and tribes, so it was important they kept those family lines very clear.